Adam De Ruyter, Moose Hunt Report

 September 16-September 24, 2018

 After the shot the bull bolted like a whitetail.
 My dad joined up with me and we found blood where I had shot the bull, but nothing else.
 After walking 100 yards in the direction he ran, I spotted a paddle sticking way above the blueberry bushes.
 I could not believe the size of the antlers or body when we walked up on him.
 There was definitely no ground shrinkage.
-What a magnificent animal.
+An Alaska moose is a magnificent animal.

 After taking pictures we started the long task of butchering the moose.
 Luckily the bull had run straight towards the tent so we only had to pack it out 200 yards.
 It started raining the next day and would not stop for 5 straight days.
 My dad had several bulls in the crosshairs over the next few days, but he decided not to pull the trigger on any of them.
 On day 5 we ventured further from camp to check out some different areas.
 We set up in a stand of small aspens and after a half hour calling sequence, we heard a bull raking in the aspens.
 It didn’t take long and a nice bull crested the ridge, and my dad dropped him with one shot.
 We got him butchered and in game bags before dark and spent the next day packing him a mile back to camp in the rain.